Nerogar/OneTrainer/docs/QuickStartGuide.md

 ### Resolution

 Your training images will be resized to that resolution when training.
 You don't need to do any manual resizing.
+You can specify multiple resolutions as a comma separated list.
+All resolutions will be trained at the same time.

 ### Masked training